Life's a Beach

-Life's a Beach is the debut studio album by English alternative R&B band Easy Life, released on 28 May 2021 through Island Records.
+Life's a Beach is the debut studio album by English alternative R&B band Easy Life (currently known as Hard Life), released on 28 May 2021 through Island Records.
 Life's a Beach was preceded by five singles: "Daydreams", "A Message to Myself", "Skeletons", "Have a Great Day", and "Ocean View".

 "Skeletons" is included on the soundtrack of the EA Sports game FIFA 22.

 Critical reception

 Life's a Beach received critical acclaim.
 On Metacritic, which assigns a normalised score of 100 to ratings from publications, the album received a score of 84 based on four reviews, indicating "universal acclaim".

 Clash writer Robin Murray felt that the album was "a record you're sure to fall hopelessly in love with, its immediacy taps into the endless zen of those long summer days."

 Writing for DIY, Will Richards noted that "Life's A Beach's lasting impact is its confrontation of depression and self-doubt: this is a record that will make you feel deeply as well as provide a soundtrack for your first post-lockdown festival".